exakat/exakat/docs/Rules.rst

 This happens when a class is extended.
 When a method is overwritten once, it may be easy to update the signature in two places.
 The more methods are overwriting a parent method, the more difficult it is to update it.

-This analysis counts the number of times a method is overwriten, and report any method that is ovrewriten more than 6 times.
+This analysis counts the number of times a method is overwritten, and report any method that is ovrewritten more than 6 times.
 This threshold may be configured.

 .. code-block:: php